Give It Up (KC and the Sunshine Band song): Year-end charts

-Certifications and sales
+Certifications

 Cut 'N' Move version

-In 1993, "Give It Up" was covered by Danish Eurodance group Cut 'N' Move, released as the first single from their second album, Peace, Love & Harmony (1993).
+"Give It Up" was covered by Danish Eurodance group Cut 'N' Move and released in February 1993 as the first single from their second album, Peace, Love & Harmony (1993).
 Their version reached number one in Denmark for five weeks and in Australia for four weeks.
 The song also peaked at number two in Norway, number five in New Zealand, and number six in Austria, Germany, and Sweden.
 On the Eurochart Hot 100, it reached number 31 in August 1993.
 In Australia, it was certified platinum.
 It is sung by singers Zindy Laursen and Thera Hoeymans.
 The rap part is performed by MC Zipp (a.k.a.
 Jens Kjær Larsen).
 A colorful music video was produced to promote the single.
 Cut 'N' Move covered the song again in 1997 for Dancemania Covers.